 The future was now.
 The drone wars didn’t matter anymore.
 The death of the past had to be put aside.
 The chaos hung in balance.
 Kolt’s next actions would change the course of history forever… one way or another.

 As Kolt deftly made his way through the living spaces to the Qpods, the earth shook from the endless barrage of waves, wind, and fury crashing into the cantilevered observation deck of the base.
-Despite being on the cliff face, the SPARQ Habitat was architected to withstand meteor strikes.

-The place shook and rolled like a drunken monkey but the sound was even more devastating.
+Despite being The SPARQ Habitat was architected to withstand meteor strikes despite being on the cliff face shook and rolled like a drunken monkey but the sound was even more devastating.
 The whole place was an echo chamber for the crashing waves against the structure.
 But the SPARQ Habitat would hold.
 It was proven.

 Fast Emersion